Harmxn02/Recreating-AI-Models-from-Scratch/README.md

 ## Report Structure

 > [!NOTE]
-> You can check the code for the models by clicking on them
+> You can check the code for the models by clicking on them (currently they are all empty placeholders, but I will fill them in as I implement each model)

 1. Introduction
 2. Classical Machine Learning Models